-B. Core Course on Approaches to Feminist Research: Michaelmas Term
+B. Core Course on Approaches to Feminist Research: Michaelmas Term provide familiarity with a wide range of theoretical issues raised by women's studies;

 A weekly, one-and-a-half-hour seminar, in which students are introduced to a wide variety of disciplinary approaches.